Physically based rendering: Application

 A typical application provides an intuitive graphical user interface that allows artists to define and layer materials with arbitrary properties and to assign them to a given 2D or 3D object to recreate the appearance of any synthetic or organic material.
-Environments can be defined with procedural shaders or textures as well as procedural geometry or meshes or pointclouds.
+Environments can be defined with procedural shaders or textures as well as procedural geometry or meshes or point clouds.
 If possible all changes are made visible in real-time and therefore allow for quick iterations.
 Sophisticated applications allow savvy users to write custom shaders in a shading language such as HLSL or GLSL, though increasingly node-based material editors that allow a graph-based workflow with native support for important concepts such as light position, levels of reflection and emission and metallicity, and a wide range of other math and optics functions are replacing hand-written shaders for all but the most complex applications.